erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 ## Data types

-INTEGER - we treat integers as infinite, the overflow behaviour or mapping to the actual data types is undefined in this spec and should be dependent on implementation.
+INTEGER - we treat the domain of integers as infinite, the overflow behaviour or mapping to the actual data types is undefined in this spec and should be dependent on implementation.

 ## Execution flow